Malte-Kn/Methodology/Attacks/XMLi/XMLIMethodology.md

   </Uid>
 </userinfo>
 ```
-Read the etc/passwd file if no waf
+Read the etc/passwd file if there is no waf